aeroniemi/euroscope-tesseract/README.md

 * display notams on startup
 * allow for easier selection of sectorfiles (for people that have many)

+### Americanisation?

+Don't ask.
+It's not happening.
+No support will be provided for inferior measurements (inches of murcury; lbs, etc).

 ### What actually works?

 Currently, development is slow.
 However, if one was to use this now, the following things would work: